Nicholas Weise

 - Postgraduate / Postdoctoral: Graduate Teaching Assistant Training, Teaching for Researchers Programme

-- University Staff: New Academics Programmes (across two faculties), Pedagogic Development Programme, Leadership in Education Awards Programme.
+University Staff: New Academics’ Programmes (across two faculties), Pedagogic Development Programme, Advance HE Accreditation Programme.

 Research interests

-For his work on dissemination of research outcomes involving non-traditional, hard-to-reach audiences, Nick was made an Inaugural Public Engagement Champion of the University of Manchester.
-His initiatives have also been recognised by multiple prizes for external contribution to social responsibility, an award from the Royal Society of Chemistry's Diversity & Inclusion Fund, a Biochemical Society Diversity in Science Grant and inclusion in successful submissions to the Queens Anniversary Prize by the institute (creation of socioeconomic impact) and REF2021 by his department (impact case study, awareness raising).
+Nick is an internationally-recognised science communicator combining art, applied linguistics and research outcomes to engage diverse, global audiences.
+For his work on dissemination of research outcomes to non-traditional, hard-to-reach audiences, Nick has received a Making A Difference Award for Outstanding International Public Engagement and was made an Inaugural Public Engagement Champion of the University of Manchester.
+His initiatives have also been recognised additionally by an award from the Royal Society of Chemistry's Diversity & Inclusion Fund, a Biochemical Society Diversity in Science Grant as well as inclusion in successful submissions to the Queens Anniversary Prize (creation of socioeconomic impact) and REF2021 by his department (impact case study, awareness raising).

 Expertise related to UN Sustainable Development Goals